macalinao/ideas/README.md

 ### Probably can't do
 * Javascript DAW/Social Network
 * Rewrite Bloopsaphone for Node
+* Altcoin trading bot -- probably not worth the returns I'll get

 ## Useless
 * sakit.io - Something that tells you if you're sick, in real time!